shaunpersad/redu/README.md

 Both functions take in a `React.Component`, and create and return wrapper components around them.

-- `stateManagerOf(Component)` creates and returns a `StoreComponent`.
+- `stateManagerOf(Component)` creates and returns a `StoreComponent` wrapped around the supplied `Component`.
     - `StoreComponents` wrap your top-level component and manages the application-level state.
-- `subscribe(Component)` creates and returns a `SubscriberComponent`.
+- `subscribe(Component)` creates and returns a `SubscriberComponent` wrapped around the supplied `Component`.
-    - `SubscriberComponents` can derive their props directly out of the `StoreComponent`'s state, props, and action functions.
+    - `SubscriberComponents` have direct access to the `StoreComponent`'s state, props, and action functions, and can pass them down to the supplied `Component` as props.
-    - Action function calls are how `SubscriberComponents` can request application-level state changes.

 ### Visually speaking...